Kevin C. Fitzpatrick

 I have written and edited eight books, all of which have a tie to New York City history:

-My latest book is His most recent is 111 Places in the Bronx That You Must Not Miss (Emons), the first guide to the borough in five years.
-My 2017 book, World War I New York: A Guide to the City’s Enduring Ties to the Great War was published in April 2017 by Globe Pequot Press.
+My latest book is 111 Places in the Bronx That You Must Not Miss (Emons), the first guide to the borough in five years.
+My 2017 book, World War I New York: A Guide to the City’s Enduring Ties to the Great War was published by Globe Pequot Press.
 It is a guidebook to the city during and after World War I. It has more than 150 locations and twelve maps.
 It is endorsed by the U.S. World War One Centennial Commission.
 In March 2018 it won the Apple Award for Outstanding Achievement in Non-Fiction Book Writing by the Guides Association of New York City.

 The Governors Island Explorer’s Guide (Globe Pequot) was published in February 2016.
 It is the first guidebook to the island that is in New York Harbor.
 It has more than 100 locations included and a full history from the pre-colonial era to today.